Header Banner

-How To: Prevent roots in your sewer line
+How to Prevent roots in your sewer line

 Tim Carter shows a clever method that prevents tree roots from entering an underground sewer or septic line.
 Check for underground utilities before attempting this project.